systelab/cpp-webserver-adapter/README.md

 ## Usage

-Use of this library begins with an instance of `systelab::web_server::IServerFactory` class.
+Use of this library begins with an instance of:
+* `systelab::web_server::IServerFactory` class (for server features)
+* `systelab::web_server::IClientFactory` class (for client features)

 See documentation of selected implementation for details about how to build one.

 ### HTTP server set up